 RUNNER BEAN QUESTION AND ANSWER

 Our main runner beans article can be found here.
 But sometimes our readers ask specific questions which are not covered in the main article.
 This page lists their comments, questions and answers.
-At the end of this page there is also a form for you to submit any new question or comment you have.
+We are temporarily suspending further comments / questions.

 COMMENTS / QUESTIONS LEFT BY OUR READERS